blackbaud/sky-api-tutorial-auth-code-c-sharp/README.md

 A demonstration of the authorization code flow within SKY API, implemented using [.NET Core](https://www.microsoft.com/net/core/platform).

 This code sample is a very basic example of how to interact with the Blackbaud OAuth 2.0 Service.
-You are free to choose the client library and method that best suit your needs when creating production-level applications
+You are free to choose the client library and method that best suit your needs when creating production-level applications.

 ### Live demo:
 View the [demo app](https://dotnetauthcode.azurewebsites.net/) hosted on Microsoft Azure.